Samuel F. Dale House

-The Samuel F. Dale House is an historic, American home that is located in Franklin, Venango County, Pennsylvania.
+The Samuel F. Dale House is an historic home that is located in Franklin, Venango County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1975.

 History and architectural features

 Built in 1875, his historic structure is a large two-story, brick dwelling that was designed in the Second Empire style.
 It has a gabled wing with solarium and sleeping porch, and features a slate-covered mansard roof, a two-story projecting bay, and porches across the front and rear facades.
 Also located on the property is a contributing carriage house that was converted to a garage.

-It was listed on the National Register of Historic Places in 1975.